dccartagena/dccartagena.github.io/_supervision_proposals/2025-diabetes.md

 collection: supervision_proposals
 permalink: /ideas-projects/2025-diabetes
 date: 2025-08-29
-excerpt: This project aims to design RL-based control strategies for safe insulin dosing for Type 1 Diabetes patients.
+excerpt: This project aims to design RL-based control strategies for safe insulin dosing for Type 1 Diabetes (T1D) patients.
 ---

 ## Motivation

-...
+While PID and MPC controllers are capable of managing insulin delivery for type 1 diabetes (T1D) patients, they often struggle with common disturbances like meals, exercise, and physiological stress.
+These events introduce significant uncertainty and rapid changes in glucose dynamics that classical control algorithms may not handle effectively, requiring proactive patient intervention to maintain stable blood glucose levels.
+This project aims to use reinforcement learning (RL) for an insulin delivery controller.
+The goal is to leverage the adaptability of RL policies to handle patient-specific dynamics, uncertainty, and disturbances.
+However, a major challenge is ensuring the controller's decisions are (near-)safe and computationally efficient for a small, battery-powered medical device.

 ## Tasks and Timeline